Flood Insurance Basics:

 Water damage is broadly categorized as loss or harm to personal property and describes many possible losses that are a result of water intruding from a sudden and accidental discharge or overflow.
 Flooding occurs when an excess amount of rain water flows overland for a prolonged period.
 According to the National Flood Insurance Program (NFIP), all 50 states and the District have experienced floods or flash floods in the past five years.
 Even if you do not live in a flood prone area, minimal amounts of flooding can result in a financial disaster.
 It is important to note that roughly a third of all assistance for flooding goes to moderate- to low-risk areas.
 The NFIP states that one foot of water could cause $27,150 of damage to a 1,000-square-foot home.

 During periods of heavy rainfall, excess water from sewers or drains can overflow into your home or cause water to back up in basement areas.
 However, this is not considered a flood and is not covered by flood insurance.
-You must purchase additional coverage through your homeowner’s insurance policy that can help you repair water damage from overflowing drains and sewers, broken sump pumps and, essentially, any damage that results from water that moves from the ground up.
+You must purchase additional coverage through your homeowner’s insurance policy that can help you repair water damage from overflowing drains and sewers and broken sump pumps.

 Neither a standard homeowner’s insurance policy or a water backup and sump overflow coverage endorsement provide protection against flood loss.
 Flood insurance is available for homeowners, renters and businesses through the NFIP and can be purchased through an insurance agent or by contacting www.floodsmart.gov.
 Flood insurance also will be available directly from some insurers.